ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 byte b = 0xFF;
 ```

 In Ballerina, Byte is not the same as a character in C. It is a subtype of the integer.
 Therefore it supports all the bitwise operators on integers.
-Some of these operators produce an integer type, and some like the `‘&’` operator produce a ``byte``.<br><br>
+Some of these operators produce an integer type, and some like the `‘&’` operator produce a ``byte``.

 ## Maps